Jiri to Everest base camp trek

 We will drop you at the airport to get back home.

-Please note That the flight from Kathmandu to Lukla and from Lukla to Kathmandu gets delayed due to the weather condition and may even be cancelled for one, two, or more days.
+Please note That the flight from Kathmandu to Lukla and from Lukla to Kathmandu gets delayed due to the weather condition and may even be canceled for one, two, or more days.
 Such a condition can arise in every season.
 Hence, in such cases, you must be prepared and must be flexible for long waits both at Kathmandu or Lukla airports, as this can happen either at the start or end of the trek or even both!
 We do our best to avoid such delays and fix you on next flight.
 Still, we suggest you be prepared for possible delays/cancellation, and if possible to come with some extra more days (1-2 days) at the end of the trip to accommodate such delays.
-We also organise heli rescue in such conditions, if it's available and upon request by our clients.
+We also organize heli rescue in such conditions, if it's available and upon request by our clients.
 The helicopter charges around USD 4000 and it can lift 3 persons per flight.
 If everything runs smoothly and if you are interested, you can also enjoy other activities like sightseeing, rafting, wildlife activities, shopping, etc during your remaining days.

 In case, the flight delay/cancellation happens at the start of the trip and it goes so long that it disturbs your ahead travel schedule, you are free to choose an alternative trip: such a trek in the Annapurna, Langtang, or any other regions.
 If you are not interested in the alternative trip and would rather wait for the trip, you are welcome to wait in Kathmandu for as many days as it takes to get a flight to Lukla.
 However, please note that there will be no refund if you lose your time waiting at the airport and do not take an alternative tour or you only do short trek later due to time limitation.
 If the cancellation happens before the trip, we will provide you with accommodation and lunch in a guesthouse in Kathmandu.
 In case of the flight delay/c cancellation after finishing of the trek, you will be responsible for all your expenses.
 Please also note that you will not be entitled to any refund for the services (such as hotel, transport, flight, etc) included in the package that you would not use later.